DIWIFT: Discovering Instance-wise Influential Features for Tabular Data: The Proposed Method

-Aiming to minimize the validation loss of the model trained after the instance-wise feature selection, we obtain the optimal instance-wise feature selection strategy in Eq. \eqref{optimalS} with the help of the influence function.
-In \cite{yu2020influence,ren2018learning}, they verify that minimizing the loss on the unbiased clean validation set can make deep learning more robust and unbiased.
-Thus our instance-wise feature selection method can also perform robustly in the scenarios where the training and test distribution exist distribution shift.
-To the best of our knowledge, all the previous feature selection work only consider how to make the model have better performance on the training distribution.
-Overall, our feature selection method could perform more robustly than the previous feature selection methods in theory, which is also verified in our experiment (see Section \ref{robust}).
+This means that by minimizing the validation loss of the model trained after instance-wise feature selection, we can obtain the optimal instance-wise feature selection strategy in Eq.\eqref{equ:optimalS} with the help of the influence function.
+Note that the influence function allows the model to trade off between the training and validation distributions~\cite{yu2020influence}, and the resulting instance-wise feature selection method is expected to perform robustly in the scenarios where a distribution shift exist.
+Next, we describe the proposed DIWIFT method in detail, which is a new instance-wise feature selection method based on the influence function, and verify its robustness in the experiments.
+To the best of our knowledge, most existing works on feature selection have not considered the variability of influential features across different scenarios.